Using the filter builder

-If you are the current editor of the dataset (e.g. you have edit permissions and the dataset is unlocked as described in Datasets with Multiple Editors), the Organize… option will appear in the filter dropdown.
+If you are the current editor of the dataset (e.g. you have edit permissions and the dataset is unlocked as described in Datasets with Multiple Editors) and dataset has more than one shared filters, the Organize… option will appear in the filter dropdown.

 Click Organize to slide out the Organize Filters panel.